kaiachain/kaia-docs/docs/references/sdk/caver-js-1.4.1/api/caver.klay/account.md

 caver.klay.sign(message, address [, callback])
 ```

-Generates signed data specific to the Klaytn network.
-Refer to [Klaytn Platform API - klay_sign](../../../../../../references/json-rpc/klay/sign) to know how the signature is generated.
+Generates signed data specific to the Kaia network.
+Refer to [Kaia Platform API - klay_sign](../../../../../../references/json-rpc/klay/sign) to know how the signature is generated.

 **NOTE**: This API provides the function to sign a message using an account that exists in your node.
 The account in the node must be unlocked to sign the message.
 To sign a transaction, use [caver.klay.signTransaction](./transaction/transaction.md#signtransaction).